-By now, you must have heard just how important inbound video is and how much of a focus there needs to be on it in 2019.
+By now, you must have heard just how important inbound video is to your marketing efforts.
 However, filming your inbound videos and actually implementing that into your inbound marketing content strategy plans are two different things.
 You need to know how it fits into inbound marketing, the buyer’s journey, the Flywheel and more.
 Here’s how to add inbound video content to your strategy plans.

 Inbound video as a concept

 Inbound video isn’t here to entirely replace all written content, but it’s certainly a brilliant addition to provide to visitors.